This is a long page, but will likely give you a good sense of the camp if you know nothing about it and answer many of your questions…

 Policies

+Field Camp is a Single Focus instructional program, and qualifies for exemption from Virginia Department of Education Child Care Licensure.
+Our camp respects the rights and dignity of all campers and staff, including individuals with varying abilities, cultures, genders, races, and religions.
+We are inclusive to all, and staff are trained to set the highest examples of behavior for campers.
 The camp’s staff is responsible for the successful operation of the camp and for the maintenance of a safe and healthy camp atmosphere.
 The staff determines rules and expectations.
 Campers are expected to treat peers and adults with respect and courtesy.
 They are expected to be responsible for the consequences of their own behavior, insofar as they are capable.
 They are expected to treat the camp’s property and the property of each other accordingly.
 Parents are expected to assist and support the staff in maintaining a healthy climate.
 Staff members shall not use any form of physical, verbal or emotional punishment.
 Such behavior will not be tolerated and if it should occur, disciplinary action will be taken.
 Campers enrolled at Field Camp shall not engage in aggressive or abusive treatment of other campers or staff, use foul language towards others, or verbally insult or berate other campers, or destroy or vandalize camp property or the property of other campers.
 Staff will initially deal with behavior by reinforcing desired behavior and by verbally reminding campers, when necessary, of appropriate conduct.
 If inappropriate behavior persists, counselors will speak with the camper privately to determine the child’s motives and explain the reasons for the undesirability of the behavior.
 Parents will also be informed.
 If difficulties still cannot be resolved, the counselor will confer with the director, leading to a possible conference between the director, parents, child and counselor.
 Field Camp does NOT endorse corporal punishment or any other physical or intimidating methods of discipline.
 In the case of extreme, dangerous, or chronic behavior problems, campers will be sent home from camp.
 This decision lies with the director in consultation with the counselors.
 Parents must pick up the camper, followed by a discussion between the parents and the director before the camper is allowed to return.
 In the exceptional case in which a camper persistently fails to meet behavioral expectations, physically harms or threatens the safety of others, or continually disrupts camp despite efforts to alleviate the behavior, a recommendation for expulsion may be necessary.
 Responsibility for deciding to expel a camper lies with the director.
 Counselors are encouraged to discuss age-appropriate topics only both with the campers and when within earshot of the campers.
 Among those topics that they need to be sensitive about in the company of campers would be smoking, drugs, tattoos, body piercing, sexuality, dating, cults, religion, ghost or horror stories, divorce, or the personal lives of staff.
 If these issues arise among campers, staffers should discourage further discussion of the topic and report the matter to the Camp Director.
+Campers sometimes ride to and from camp or on a field trip in one of our busses or vans, all of which are inspected and regularly maintained.
+Campers must wear seatbelts when available, and will be expected to follow announced safety rules and procedures.
+We have two natural water swimming opportunities at camp, including the Pool at Blue Ridge Swim Club in Ivy, and a section of the Moormans River in Free Union.
+Children under the age of 11 are required to pass a swim test prior to being allowed to swim in deep water in either place, and our swimming sessions are always guarded by certified lifeguards.
+In the case of an emergency or an accident involving a camper, parents will be contacted with information and/or arrangements made for the campers, with phone numbers provided on registration forms (or by email or text, if that might be more appropriate and immediate).
+If camp has to be cancelled for any reason, we will send out an email to all parents.
+All campers are required to provide have health information for their children prior to camp attendance.
+Most of the camp staff will be certified in CPR and first aid.
+Medications must be given to the camp’s director, assistant director, or designated health care provider on arrival at camp (on Mondays generally), and must sign an authorization form providing details abut the medication.
+Our staff has been trained in sexual abuse and harassment awareness, and has been trained to report incidences or issues of concern to the camp’s director.